 Choosing between the big three carriers—FedEx, DHL and UPS—can be a difficult process.
 Add in the United States Postal Service, and it’s even more confusing.
-For this post, let’s narrow it down even more, to just look at FedEx vs DHL.
+For this post, let’s narrow it down even more, to just look at FedEx vs DHL domestic and international shipping in more detail.
 This will help you better understand the pros and cons of each shipping company, especially as it relates to both international shipping and domestic shipping services.
-FedEx, originally Federal Express, is better known in the United States, as it’s based in the U.S. and focuses heavily on domestic service.
+FedEx is better known in the United States, headquartered out of Memphis, Tennessee, and focuses heavily on domestic service.
 There are long standing comparisons between FedEx vs. UPS and FedEx vs. USPS, but DHL has become a rising competitor as well.
 DHL is also a big player, albeit less so for domestic delivery options in North America, and more so for international shipping, given that it’s based in Germany.

-Next, we’ll dive into some of the commonly asked questions about FedEx vs. DHL carriers, and ways to understand how to best choose the delivery service that will meet your needs.
+Let’s dive into some of the commonly asked questions about FedEx vs. DHL shipping service, and ways to understand how to best choose the delivery service that will meet your needs.

 Is FedEx the same as DHL?

-Some people ask if FedEx is the same as DHL, and the answer is a resounding no. While there are many similarities to the services, know that these are very different companies.
-Here is some background about FedEx vs DHL.
+Some people ask if FedEx is the same as DHL, and the answer is a resounding no. While there are many similarities to the services between DHL vs FedEx, know that these are very different companies.
+Here is some background about FedEx vs DHL shipping.

-Here are some of the other similarities.
+Here are some of the other similarities between DHL vs FedEx.
 Both FedEx and DHL can be found in more than 220 countries and offer door-to-door delivery.
 They both offer international shipments, customer service, and customs services.
 They offer discounts to customers based on multiple variables.
 They can both track packages and allow customers to do this independently.